machinebox/remoto/README.md

 * Any slices (boundless arrays) of the supported types are also allowed (e.g. `[]string`, `[]bool`, etc.)
 * Comments describe the service

+### Special types

+Remoto provides the following special types:

+* `remototypes.File` - A local or remote file

 ### Tips

 * For simplicity, don't import common types - just describe all the requireds types in a single file